Tiredandclumsy/Collected_Notes/Go.md

 Go is a programming language developed by Google, supporting simple concurrent programming in a C-like syntax.

-Go uses [[channel|channels]] to allow [[concurrency|concurrent]] execution, via the [[Message Passing Model]].
+Go uses [[channel (concurrency)|channels]] to allow [[concurrency|concurrent]] execution, via the [[Message Passing Model]].
 The `go` keyword followed by a procedure executes that procedure as a [[goroutine]], dispatching it to execute concurrently then immediately returning to the main thread of execution.
 The procedure cannot return a value, and instead communicates by sending messages along any number of channels.

 # Syntax
 ## Functions